Beards are like makeup for men. Want a stronger jaw, better gonial angle, more masculine look? Get a beard.

 Minoxidil is purchased in a liquid or foam solution, and then applied to the target area.
 For more information about how it can be used to restore your hairline, check out our hair loss article.

 How to Use Minoxidil for Your Beard

 - Wash your face.

 - Load up a dropper of minoxidil to the 1 ml. mark.

-- Use the dropper or the foam on the target area where you want beard hair to come in.
+- Apply the dropper or the foam to the target area.

 - Wash your hands with soap.